anti-social/elasticmagic-kt/docs/docs/index.md

 ### Run the sample

-You can find fully working example at [Getting Started](https://github.com/anti-social/elasticmagic-kt/tree/master/samples/src/main/kotlin/samples/started)
+You can find fully working example inside [samples](https://github.com/anti-social/elasticmagic-kt/tree/master/samples/src/main/kotlin/samples/started)

 And run it with (of cause you need Elasticsearch available at `localhost:9200`):